walter-a-jablonowski/msgs/README.md

 1. **Server-Sent Events (SSE)** - Real-time streaming of messages
 2. **Plain AJAX** - Polling-based message retrieval

+Simple alternative: Use ajax each time a simple text file log is shown

 ## Table of Contents